-12 Class Political Science Chapter 4 New Centres of Power Notes
+12 Class Political Science Chapter 4 Alternative Centres of power Notes

-Class 12th Political Science Chapter 4 New Centres of Power Notes here we will be learn about Organizations: European Union, ASEAN, SAARC, BRICS.
+Class 12th Political Science Chapter 4 Alternative Centres of power here we will be learn about Organizations: European Union, ASEAN, SAARC, BRICS.
 Nations: Russia, China, Israel, India, Japan and South Korea etc.

 🔹 With the end of bipolarity in the world politics , it became evident that new centres of economic and political power could limit the powers of US dominance.
 The New Centres of Power emerged in the form of European Union ( EU ) , the Association of South – East Asian Nations ( ASEAN ) in Asia , SAARC , BRICS in different parts of the world.